gcc-mirror/gcc/gcc/config/aarch64/iterators.md

 (define_mode_attr Vendreg [(OI "T") (CI "U") (XI "V")])

+;; This is both the number of Q-Registers needed to hold the corresponding ;; opaque large integer mode, and the number of elements touched by the ;; ld..._lane and st..._lane operations.
 (define_mode_attr nregs [(OI "2") (CI "3") (XI "4")])

 (define_mode_attr VRL2 [(V8QI "V32QI") (V4HI "V16HI")